redjax/mkdocs-example/docs/index.md

 cwd = Path.cwd() # (1)
 ```

 1. This is a code annotation!
-You can use the `.cwd()` method of the `pathlib.Path` object to get the current working directory.
+You can use the `#!python .cwd()` method of the `pathlib.Path` object to get the current working directory.